Bachelor of Science in Communication Studies

 - Communication Studies majors may not take more than 9 hours of Communication Studies coursework per semester.

 A student may apply for admission to the Communication Studies honors program during the semester that he or she reaches 90 hours of coursework.

 Students should choose courses in the core curriculum and in the major requirements that also fulfill their major department's Flag requirements.
-The Flags required for Communication Studies are:
+The Flags required for the all degrees from Moody College are:

 Writing: three courses required